-Where SPT data is used, sampling and testing shall be conducted in accordance with Chapter 3.
+Where SPT data is used, sampling and testing shall be conducted in accordance with WSDOT GDM Chapter 3.
 In addition:

-- Correction factors for borehole diameter, rod length, hammer type, and sampler liners shall be used, where appropriate. - Where gravels or cobbles are present, the use of short interval adjusted SPT N values may be effective for estimating the N values for the portions of the sample not affected by gravels or cobbles.

-Blowcounts obtained when sampling using Dames and Moore or modified California samplers or non-standard hammer weights and drop heights, including wireline and downhole hammers, shall not be used for liquefaction evaluations.
+- Correction factors for borehole diameter, rod length, hammer type, and sampler liners should be used, where appropriate. - Where gravels or cobbles are present, the use of short interval adjusted SPT N values may be effective for estimating the N values for the portions of the sample not affected by gravels or cobbles. - Blowcounts obtained when sampling using Dames and Moore or modified California samplers or non-standard hammer weights and drop heights, including wireline and downhole hammers, shall not be used for liquefaction evaluations.

-As discussed in Section 6-1.2.2, the limitations of the simplified procedures should be recognized.
+As discussed in WSDOT GDM Section 6.1.2.2, the limitations of the simplified procedures should be recognized.
 The simplified procedures were developed from empirical evaluations of field observations.
-Most of the case history data was collected from level to gently sloping terrain underlain by Holocene-age alluvial or fluvial sediment at depths less than 50 feet.
+Most of the case history data was collected from level to gently sloping terrain underlain by Holocene-age alluvial or fluvial sediment at depths less than 50 ft.
 Therefore, the simplified procedures are most directly applicable to these site conditions.
-Caution should be used for evaluating liquefaction potential at depths greater than 50 feet using the simplified procedures.
-In addition, the simplified procedures estimate the earthquake induced cyclic shear stress ratio based on a coefficient, $r_d$ , that is highly variable at depth as discussed in Section 6-1.2.2.
+Caution should be used for evaluating liquefaction potential at depths greater than 50 ft using the simplified procedures.
+In addition, the simplified procedures estimate the earthquake induced cyclic shear stress ratio based on a coefficient, r_d , that is highly variable at depth as discussed in WSDOT GDM Section 6.1.2.2.

-As an alternative to the use of the $r_d$ factor, to improve the assessment of liquefaction potential, especially at greater depths, if soft or loose soils are present, equivalent linear or nonlinear site specific, one dimensional ground response analyses may be conducted to determine the maximum earthquake induced shear stresses at depth in the Simplified Method.
-For example, the linear total stress computer programs ProShake (EduPro Civil Systems, 1999), Shake2000 (Ordoñez, 2000), or DEEPSOIL (Hashash, et al., 2016) may be used for this purpose.
+As an alternative to the use of the r_d factor, to improve the assessment of liquefaction potential, especially at greater depths, if soft or loose soils are present, equivalent linear or nonlinear site specific, one dimensional ground response analyses may be conducted to determine the maximum earthquake induced shear stresses at depth in the Simplified Method.
+For example, the linear total stress computer programs ProShake (EduPro Civil Systems, 1999) or Shake2000 (Ordoñez, 2000) may be used for this purpose.
 Consideration should be given to the consistency of site specific analyses with the procedures used to develop the liquefaction resistance curves.
-A minimum of seven time histories (see Section 6-3.2.2 and Appendix 6-A) should be used to conduct these analyses to obtain a reasonably stable mean $r_d$ value as a function of depth.
+A minimum of seven spectrally matched time histories should be used to conduct these analyses to obtain a reasonably stable mean r_d value as a function of depth.

-Nonlinear Effective Stress Methods - An alternative to the simplified procedures for evaluating liquefaction susceptibility is to complete a nonlinear, effective stress site response analysis utilizing a computer code capable of modeling pore water pressure generation and dissipation.
+Nonlinear Effective Stress Methods.
+An alternative to the simplified procedures for evaluating liquefaction susceptibility is to complete a nonlinear, effective stress site response analysis utilizing a computer code capable of modeling pore water pressure generation and dissipation, such as D-MOD2000 (Matasović, et al., 2007).
 This is a more rigorous analysis that requires additional parameters to describe the stress-strain behavior and pore pressure generation characteristics of the soil.

-The advantages with this method of analysis include the ability to assess liquefaction potential at all depths, including those greater than 50 feet, and the effects of liquefaction and large shear strains on the ground motion.
+The advantages with this method of analysis include the ability to assess liquefaction potential at all depths, including those greater than 50 ft, and the effects of liquefaction and large shear strains on the ground motion.
 In addition, pore-water redistribution during and following shaking can be modeled, seismically induced deformation can be estimated, and the timing of liquefaction and its effects on ground motion at and below the ground surface can be assessed.